 And that same approach also allows de-risking emerging areas, where the value hasn’t yet been demonstrated.
 Artificial intelligence and machine learning is a great example here.
-Building an in-house capability to just explore the potential value will be time consuming and expensive when there’s uncertain returns and so many possibilities - from top-line activities such as customer behaviour modelling, like credit; fraud and delinquency; to bottom-line activities like new machine-driven methods of business process optimisation.
+Building an in-house capability to just explore the potential value will be time-consuming and expensive when there are uncertain returns and so many possibilities - from top-line activities such as customer behavior modeling, like credit; fraud, and delinquency; to bottom-line activities like new machine-driven methods of business process optimization.

 The rate of change of people’s expectations - whether customers or staff - has accelerated through the pandemic.
 Cop26 and the IPCC have highlighted how far we still must go to address the climate crisis.
 We don’t yet know where the new normal will settle.

 But, by working together, we can innovate and challenge in multiple markets, achieving operational agility and, through leading-edge technology: always-on, 24/7, omnichannel experiences.

 All together these can result in a harmonious, end-to-end tech ecosystem for finance and while uncertainty naturally leads to nervousness, I’m also excited for the opportunities ahead.